Goff throws for 376 yards, 3 TDs in Rams’ 27-24 win vs Bucs

 An all-Black officiating crew worked an NFL game for the first time in league history.

-Referee Jerome Boger led the crew, which also included umpire Barry Anderson, down judge Julian Mapp, line judge Carl Johnson, field judge Dale Shaw, side judge Anthony Jeffries and back judge Greg Steed.
+Referee Jerome Boger led the crew, which also included umpire Barry Anderson, down judge Julian Mapp, line judge Carl Johnson, side judge Dale Shaw, field judge Anthony Jeffries and back judge Greg Steed.

 The members of Monday night’s officiating crew have a combined 89 seasons of NFL experience and have worked six Super Bowls.